How to use sticky notes on a Mac

 How to add more stickies on Mac

 You can create as many stickies as you like — or as many as your screen space allows — by using the same method: File > New Note.
-Alternatively, use the Command + N keyboard shortcut to add more stickies to desktop.
+Alternatively, use the Command + N keyboard shortcut to add more stickies to the desktop.

 add more stickies